Young's Double-Slit Experiment

 Bright Fringes: d sinθk = k λ where k = 0, 1, 2, 3, ...

 Dark Fringes: d sinθk = (k - 1/2 )λ where k = 1, 2, 3, ...

 The above formulas are based on the following figures:

-Light rays going to D2 from S1 and S2 are 3λ/2; out of phase (same as being λ/2; out of phase) and therefore form a dark fringe.
+Light rays going to D2 from S1 and S2 are 3λ/2; out of phase (same as being λ/2 out of phase) and they form a dark fringe.

-Light rays going to B1 from S1 and S2 are 2λ/2; out of phase (same as being in phase) and therefore form a bright fringe.
+Light rays going to B1 from S1 and S2 are 2λ/2 out of phase (same as being in phase) and they form a bright fringe.

 Note that SBo is the centerline.

-Going from a dark or bright fringe to its next fringe changes the distance difference by 0.5 λ.
+Going from a dark to the next bright and vice versa changes the distance difference by λ/2.